steaksauce-/9DaysOfAPIs/README.md

 - Don't always rely on a demo key.
 - f strings are useful, but ugly.
 - Not all JSON output is meant to be printed as plain text.
+- There's more than one way to skin a cat.